ashwinkumar12345/ethereum-app1/README.md

 > ## Contract Deployment

 - Create a custom node project from scratch
-- You can use this project for contract creation, local testing, and deployment to the Rinkeby N/W
+- You can use this project for contract creation, local testing, and deployment to the Rinkeby network

 <a name="boilerplate"></a>
 > ## Boilerplate Design Goals